 Before the source code is pushed to the Development environment/QA environment/Production environment, you should make perform a ‘regression testing’ on the ‘browser of your choice’ or the browser that you use frequently for browsing.
-The primary advantage of following this approach is the testing would be performed on latest browser (as by default ‘auto-update’ is enabled in all the browsers) and the focus would be to ‘unearth bugs & fix bugs’ that are browser agnostic.
+The primary advantage of following this approach is the testing would be performed on a latest browser (as by default ‘auto-update’ is enabled in all the browsers) and the focus would be to ‘unearth bugs & fix bugs’ that are browser agnostic.
 There might be cases that your website/web-app is not rendering correctly on certain browsers/devices, but the issue might not be related to the viewport or screen-size of the device.
 It could be a bug that could be browser-agnostic and spending too much time on ‘testing the functionality on a certain device/browser category’ could hamper the speed of the product development.

 Some pointers to figure out browser-agnostic bugs are

 - Use browser developer debug options to view the website/web-app for different viewports.